tikv/jemallocator/jemalloc-sys/README.md

   program to use `jemalloc` as well.
 On some platforms prefixes are always used because unprefixing is known to cause segfaults due to allocator mismatches.

+* `override_allocator_on_supported_platforms`: override the system allocator,
+  even outside Rust code.

+  This enables the `unprefixed_malloc_on_supported_platforms` feature, with the addition that it forces overriding the allocator even if `malloc` and `free` would not usually have been seen by the linker.
+It also overrides the allocator on Apple platforms.

   Note that to use this, the `jemalloc-sys` crate must actually be visible to `rustc` (it is not enough to only declare it in `Cargo.toml`).
 This can be done by adding: